SMSF Tax Components

 The primary objective of this popular strategy is to convert all or part of a Member's Taxable Component into a Tax Free Component.
 It is important to understand that the Member's Super Benefit must be physically transferred from the SMSF Bank Account to a personal Bank Account.
 The amount must in turn be transferred back to the SMSF Bank Account as a Non Concessional Contribution.
 An accounting entry is not sufficient.
 There must be a debit and corresponding credit within the SMSF's Bank Account.
 A "Recontribution Strategy" can be undertaken whether the Member has commenced a Pension or not.
 It is also important to understand that you cannot simply withdraw only the Taxable Component of your Super Benefit.
 Your Super Benefit must be withdrawn in the same proportion as the Tax Free and Taxable Components of the Member's Super Benefit in the SMSF as required under the "Proportioning Rule".

-Other Strategies to minimise tax to Non Dependants on death are detailed here.
+For more information on Other Strategies to minimise tax to Non Dependants on death please click here.